Behavioral Finance: Bounded Rationality, "Irrational" Beliefs and "Non-Standard" Preferences

 1. Price-Based Return Comovement (with T. Clifton Green), 2009, Journal of Financial Economics 93, 37-50.

-"Investors group companies based on their stock-price levels.
+"Investors appear to group companies based on their stock-price levels.
 This can cause excess-comovement."

 [Please check out the SAS code under "Code and Data" to reproduce our main results.]